cs-ed/edtech-plan-LNguyen64/README.md

 * Teacher summarizes the important point or concept.

 **Video Tutorials (Code.org, Edpuzzle or AP Classroom)**
-* Play video that pertains to the topic of the day for the class on the Viewsonic
+* Play video that pertains to the topic of the day for the class on the Viewsonic.
 * Students use Kami to complete guided notes while watching.
 * Students check notes with their partners.
 * Class discussion of the notes to ensure correctness and to clarify any confusion.